fastlane/docs/docs/best-practices/continuous-integration.md

 ### setup_jenkins

 You can use `setup_jenkins` action which integrates well with the [Keychains and Provisioning Profiles Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Keychains+and+Provisioning+Profiles+Plugin).
-Selected keychain will automatically unlocked and the selected code signing identity will be used.
+Selected keychain will automatically be unlocked and the selected code signing identity will be used.
 Also all build results, like IPA files, archives, dSYMs and result bundles will be stored in the `./output` folder in the job workspace.
 In additions `setup_jenkins` will create separate derived data folder for each job (in the `./derivedData`).

 Under the hood `setup_jenkins` configures other actions like: _gym_, _scan_, `xcodebuild`, `backup_xcarchive` and `clear_derived_data`.